-Transport servicing platform Uber has decided to shut down its Mumbai Office in an attempt to restructure efforts.
+Transport servicing platform Uber Shuts Its Mumbai Office in an attempt to restructure efforts.
 But the company will still continue to provide its services in the city.
 The news was confirmed by a close source who is aware of the operations being taken place at the company.

 On contacting the company, a spokesperson from Uber said that services of Uber in the city will remain unaffected by this decision and they will continue to render quality service to all the riders of Uber in Mumbai.